miklosme/papers/src/app/home.md

+# Daily Digest (December 17, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's kick things off with a deep dive into the world of [norm emergence in multi-agent systems](https://papers.miklos.dev/2412.10609).
+This comprehensive review explores how social structures, individual behaviors, and propagation mechanisms shape the creation and evolution of norms.
+It's a fascinating look at how we might build more human-like, adaptable AI systems.

+But wait, there's more!
+Ever wondered how to wrangle a herd of asynchronous agents?
+The [LSRP algorithm](https://papers.miklos.dev/2412.11678) is here to save the day.
+This bad boy can handle hundreds of agents moving at different speeds, sacrificing a bit of optimality for a whole lot of scalability.
+Perfect for those of you building massive multi-agent web applications!

+Now, let's talk strategy.
+A mind-bending paper explores how [coalitions can manipulate knockout tournaments](https://papers.miklos.dev/2412.11799) adaptively.
+It's like "Game of Thrones" meets the World Cup, with agents plotting and scheming in real-time.
+This research highlights the incredible complexity of coordinating actions in multi-agent systems.

+Speaking of coordination, how about a communication hack for multi-agent planning?
+Researchers have cooked up a method where agents share [suggested actions instead of full observations](https://papers.miklos.dev/2412.11430).
+It's like giving your AI teammates a nudge instead of writing them a novel.
+This approach could be a game-changer for scaling up multi-agent systems with computationally expensive language models.

+For those of you with your heads in the clouds (literally), check out the [CMADDPG algorithm](https://papers.miklos.dev/2412.10700).
+It's tackling the wild world of Space-Air-Ground Integrated Networks, using dynamic UAV clustering and multi-agent reinforcement learning to optimize task scheduling.
+It's like air traffic control for the future, and it's achieving some seriously impressive results.

+Last but not least, we've got a speed boost for multi-agent genetic programming.
+By [focusing on the most active parts of an agent's decision-making graph](https://papers.miklos.dev/2412.11146), researchers have found a way to supercharge evolution.
+This could be a game-changer for training more efficient LLM-based agents.

+That's all for now, folks!
+Keep your algorithms sharp and your agents sharper.
+Until next time, this is your AI newsletter editor, signing off!

 # Daily Digest (December 16, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of multi-agent systems and cooperative AI.
 Let's dive right in!